 the Alliance indicated that they had no policy governing employee personal appearance.

 In this attention-grabbing decision, Jespersen v.
 Harrah's Operating Company, Inc., the Ninth Circuit Court of Appeals found Harrah's “Personal Best” policy that requires women (and forbids men) to wear makeup did not constitute sex discrimination under federal law.
-The case was decided by a slim 2-1 vote among a three member panel of judges wherein the Ninth Circuit Court of Appeals held that a casino's rule requiring a female bartender to wear makeup is not sex discrimination.
+The case was decided by a slim 2-1 vote among a three-member panel of judges wherein the Ninth Circuit Court of Appeals held that a casino's rule requiring a female bartender to wear makeup is not sex discrimination.
 A full review is scheduled before the Ninth Circuit on June 22, 2005.

 In Jespersen, the plaintiff was a bartender in the Harrah's Reno, Nevada casino.
 She had been with the company for almost 20 years and had an outstanding record of service.
 During her tenure, however, Harrah's initiated in February of 2000 a new employee code of appearance entitled “Beverage Department Image Transformation”.
-Within this new code, women employees were required to wear their hair in a certain fashion and, most germane to this case, were also required to wear makeup at all times.
-Ms. Jespersen objected to the part of the policy requiring wearing of makeup.
+Within this new code, women employees were required to wear their hair in a certain fashion and, most germane to this case were also required to wear makeup at all times.
+Ms. Jespersen objected to the part of the policy requiring the wearing of makeup.
 She refused to comply and was subsequently fired.
 She then filed suit against Harrah's arguing that the policy of wearing makeup imposed an unequal burden on women.
 She also argued that the rule was discriminatory as it cost her more money to comply with the new appearance rule and that the new rule made her conform to gender stereotypes.

-It is important to note that the result in Jespersen can, in no way, be considered to be carte blanche for employers to implement wide-reaching gender specific appearance policies.
+It is important to note that the result in Jespersen can, in no way, be considered to be carte blanche for employers to implement wide-reaching gender-specific appearance policies.
 Nevertheless, this case is a win for employers, particularly those in the service industry where appearance and grooming standards are seen as legitimate business interests.

 On the other coast, in Cloutier v.
 Costco Wholesale Corp., the First Circuit Court of Appeals upheld the District Court's granting of summary judgment in favor of Costco finding that “Costco had no duty to accommodate Cloutier because it could not do so without undue hardship.”
 Cloutier involved a case where the petitioner maintained facial piercings.